boycce/monastery/docs/model/findOneAndUpdate.md

 # `model.findOneAndUpdate`

 Find a document and update it in one atomic operation (unless using `opt.populate`), requires a write lock for the duration of the operation.
-Calls related hooks: `schema.beforeUpdate`,  `schema.afterUpdate`,  `schema.afterFind`.
+Calls the following model hooks: `beforeUpdate`,  `afterUpdate`,  `afterFind`.

 ### Arguments